 Institutional accreditation is important for various reasons.
 It provides quality assurance for prospective students, the public, and elected officials.
 As such, accreditation status is highly valued.
 Accreditation is also a necessary prerequisite for institutional participation in the federal student financial assistance program.

-Institutional accreditation is reviewed on a regular cycle, usually every eight to ten years.
+Institutional accreditation is reviewed every 10 years.

 In addition to the institutional accreditation, many UNO academic programs have sought and been awarded accreditation specific to their degree offerings.
 Accredited programs meet rigorous standards of academic quality.